 To browse all LAO publications, visit our Publications page.

-October 29, 2020 - This post summarizes overall Proposition 98 funding and K-12 education spending in the 2020-21 budget package.
+December 17, 2021 - This post summarizes the state’s 2021-22 spending package for child care and preschool.
 It is part of our Spending Plan series, which contains posts focused on each major sector of the state budget.

-October 27, 2020 - Assembly Budget Subcommittee No. 2 on Education Finance
+November 8, 2021 - Assembly Budget Subcommittee No. 2 on Education Finance

-October 16, 2020 - This post summarizes the state’s 2020-21 spending package for higher education.
-It is part of our Spending Plan series, which contains posts focused on each major sector of the state budget.
-In this post, we cover spending for the California Community Colleges, California State University, University of California, and student financial aid.
-The EdBudget part of our website contains dozens of tables providing more detail about the 2020-21 education budget package.
+October 11, 2021 - This budget post summarizes the state’s 2021‑22 spending package for higher education.
+It is part of our Spending Plan series.
+In this post, we cover spending for the California Community Colleges (CCC), California State University (CSU), University of California (UC), student financial aid, California State Library, and certain initiatives that crosscut the education segments.

 Correction (6/10/22): Totals for on-going and one-time UC core funding have been corrected.

 May 18, 2021 - This handout lists the Governor's workforce proposals, provides a high-level assessment of those proposals, and offers guidance were the Legislature to want to increase spending in this area.

 May 18, 2021 - This handout analyzes the overall architecture of the Governor's May Revision plan for school funding, including major spending proposals and underlying estimates of the Proposition 98 minimum guarantee.

 May 17, 2021 - On May 14, 2021, Governor Newsom presented a revised state budget proposal to the Legislature.
 (This annual proposed revised budget is called the “May Revision.”)
 In this post, we provide a summary of the Governor’s revised budget, focusing on the overall condition and structure of the state General Fund—the budget’s main operating account.
 In the coming days, we will analyze the plan in more detail and provide additional comments in hearing testimony and online.